thelfer/tfel/docs/web/IsotropicLinearHardeningPlasticity.md

 > **Increments of the state variables**
 >
-> The `DefaultDSL` automatically declares the increments of those
+> The `Default` automatically declares the increments of those
 > variables, called respectively `deel` and `dp`.
 The user is free to use
 > those increments or to directly update the values of the state variables.
 >